-Libraries across the world have long been faced with the need to organize their collections in order for users to retrieve the resources they need.
-International standards have been developed for describing the resources and the ideas contained in them, along with the mechanisms for transferring and sharing the resulting descriptions.
-These standards are used to describe a wide variety of resources, including books, manuscripts, musical scores, cartographic resources, electronic resources, and other types of resources held by libraries.
+Libraries worldwide have long been faced with the need to organize their collections to allow users to retrieve the resources they need.
+International standards have been developed for describing resources and the ideas contained within them, along with the mechanisms for transferring and sharing the resulting bibliographic descriptions.
+These standards are used to describe a wide variety of content and formats held by libraries, including books, manuscripts, musical scores, cartography, and others in physical, electronic, and digital versions.
 As more and more resources are available digitally from libraries and other online sources, the need for commonly shared standards for describing such material becomes even more important.